arturdoruch/list-bundle/README.md

  * Doctrine\MongoDB\CursorInterface
  * MongoCursor

-For other database queries you can create own paginators.
+For other database queries or cursors you can create own paginators.
 See section [paginator registration](#paginator-registration).

-For JavaScript support install (with `yarn` or `npm`) package [@arturdoruch/list](https://github.com/arturdoruch/js-list).
-Package contains also file with CSS styles, styling the filter form and item list.

 ## Installation